ida/servile/README.md

 - Save time by not fiddling with CORS-header, e.g. just for loading an avatar.

-- Save time by not restarting the server to check script-modifications.
+- Save time by not getting a warning message when reloading a page.

 - Because it was 2021.